Epic 4 Days Road Trip Alsace Itinerary (With Insider Tips)

 Half-timbered houses, colorful facades, and narrow cobblestone streets make it a great place to wander and immerse yourself in history.

-Make sure to walk by the St. Martin’s Church, the Ancienne Douane, and the Marche Couvert Colmar.
+Make sure to walk by the St. Martin’s Church, the Ancienne Douane, and the Marché Couvert Colmar.
+The Unterlinden Museum is a must-visit attraction in Colmar.

 Little Venice